ServiceNowNextExperience/photobooth/README.md

 ## Design Overview
 The main Photobooth App relies on the Photobooth UIC Camera app to take the snapshots and the Photobooth Core app for tables and flows.
 When a new record is added to the Request table the web application will monitor with an AMB Record Watcher and initiate a snapshot, which is then sent back to the Core app via an API.

+## Multi-camera Support
+If you have multiple cameras you may specify the 65 character device id you would prefer to use (it will try to default to one).
+To do so create a  Photobooth Instance record, open the URL for that photobooth (e.g. "MyPB" in /now/photobooth/home/MyPB) and open the developer tool inspector and look at the console.
+You will see an event logged called "PHOTOBOOTH_CAMERA#AVAILABLE_CAMERAS_UPDATED" with an object having a "cameras" array.
+Inspect that and copy and paste the device id to your Photbooth Instance record.